-Illawarra Medical Centre is a member of the Travel Medical Alliance (TMA) and can provide a range services, including:
+Illawarra Medical Centre is a member of the Travel Medicine Alliance (TMA).
+As such, we are able to provide a range of travel health services, including:

-- Comprehensive consultation on your travel plans, health requirements and recommended vaccinations and boosters for your travel destination.
+- Comprehensive consultation on your travel plans and health requirements, as well as recommended vaccinations and boosters for your travel destination.

-- Travel vaccinations.
-We carry the full range of travel vaccines at our practice, including measles, hepatitis A & B, yellow fever, malaria, tetanus, cholera and influenza.
+- Travel vaccinations, of which we carry the full range of travel vaccines at our practice.
+This includes vaccines for measles, hepatitis A & B, yellow fever, malaria, tetanus, cholera and influenza.

 - Visa application health checks.

-- Follow up advice and treatment of any illnesses obtained while travelling overseas, upon return to Australia.
+- Follow up advice and treatment of any illnesses you may have obtained while travelling overseas.

 - Travel medical kits.